 We get divorced, and a funny thing happens: we say we don’t care about our ex anymore, but there’s a little part of us that can’t help but wonder what he’s up to now, who he’s with, and how his life compares to the way it was when the two of us were together.
-It can be equal parts of finding petty joy in watching his life deteriorate without our presence, and pangs of resentment when we see him doing things he never would with us.
+It can be equal parts of finding petty joy in watching his life deteriorate without our presence, and pangs of resentment and jealousy when we see him doing things he never would with us.

-On the deepest level, we may not really care about our ex so far as every little thing he says or does.
+On the deepest level, we may not really care about our ex after divorce so far as every little thing he says or does.
 There may be no part of us who still misses him or wants him back; yet, we spent years with this person, and at one time imagined he would be ours forever!
 Once that significant of an investment has been made into a relationship and another person, it’s exceedingly difficult to just pull the plug on caring, or at least wondering about them.

 A healthy part of post-divorce healing includes learning to wean ourselves away from being a part of an ex’s universe.
 No longer caring where he lives, where he works, who he associates with, or anything about him anymore because he’s no longer ours to be concerned with.
 Many of us can’t just flip that switch, or we say we no longer care, yet we find ourselves asking mutual friends about him or snooping his social media for virtual updates.

 We wonder if he’s over us and if he can live without us.
 No one wants to feel forgettable or easy to recover from.
 We would like to think that our presence in another’s life would leave such a deep impression in their lives that things could never be the same without us there.
 It’s somehow therapeutic for us to believe an ex, especially one who hurt us, could never be as happy again or never find anyone as amazing as us!